Last update: Feb 6, 2023

 The main reasons for having responses are:

 timeoutvariable.
 This variable is usually written in a magnitude of milliseconds.

 See the solutions below.

-Whenever possible add caching layers in your backends, scale the infrastructure, etc. so that can answer requests in a
+Whenever possible, add caching layers in your backends, scale the infrastructure, etc., so backends answer on time.
+Increasing the